CharlesTaylor7/socket-io-client/README.md

 - open a WSL terminal.
 Run `./scripts/shell.sh`.
 Then inside the virtual reflex shell, run `./scripts/watch-hs.sh`
 - open any terminal.
 Run `yarn watch:server`.
 - open another terminal.
 Run `yarn watch:js`.
+You only need to run this the first time you install or if you are actively writing new js (without ghcjs).
+- open another terminal.
+Run `./scripts/watch-clay.sh`.
+You only need to run this the first time you install or if you are actively adding new css via the Clay edsl.

 Congrats, you should have built all the sources and have a server running at localhost:8000.